makselab/IRA-and-suspended-accounts./README.md

 You commit to cite our paper (above) in publications where you use this code.

-The dataset containing the retweet networks and the tweet ids of the tweets used in the article is available here:
+The dataset containing the retweet networks and the tweet ids of the tweets used in the article is available here: http://www-levich.engr.ccny.cuny.edu/~hernanlab/uploads/tweet_ids_dataset.zip (see https://hmakse.ccny.cuny.edu/twitter-analysis/).
-TO ADD

 The repository is organized as follows:
 1) The utility files generate the main results.